Trump authorizes sanctions over ICC Afghanistan war crimes case

 The ICC was established in 2002 by the international community to prosecute war crimes, genocide and crimes against humanity.
 It has jurisdiction only if a member state is unable or unwilling to prosecute atrocities itself.
 The United States has never been a member of the court.

 The U.S. action is the latest under Trump taking aim at an international body.
-Trump, who has promoted an “America First” policy during his presidency, last month said he would end the U.S. relationship with the World Health Organization.
+Trump, who has promoted an “America First” policy, late last month said he would end the U.S. relationship with the World Health Organization.

 Afghanistan is a member of the ICC, though Kabul has argued that any war crimes should be prosecuted locally.

-“The Department of Justice has received substantial credible information that raises serious concerns about a long history of financial corruption and malfeasance at the highest levels in the office of the prosecutor,” said Attorney General William Barr, who did not offer evidence.
+Speaking at the U.S. announcement, Barr said the Justice Department “has received substantial credible information that raises serious concerns about a long history of financial corruption and malfeasance” in the ICC prosecutor’s office.
+He provided no details.

+He also said the court was being manipulated by Russia, but did not elaborate on how.

 John Bellinger, the State Department’s former top lawyer under Republican former President George W. Bush, said the two sides could have avoided the conflict but chose not to.

-“It’s unfortunate that the long-running U.S. dispute with the ICC has reached this new low point.
-The prosecutor should never have picked this fight with the United States, which will undermine international support for the court.”

-“It’s not surprising that the Trump administration has reacted forcefully with threatened sanctions, especially in an election year,” Bellinger added.
+“It’s unfortunate that the long-running U.S. dispute with the ICC has reached this new low point. ...
+It’s not surprising that the Trump administration has reacted forcefully with threatened sanctions, especially in an election year,” he said.

 The Trump administration imposed travel restrictions and other sanctions against ICC employees a year ago.

-“The International Criminal Court was established to provide accountability for war crimes, but in practice it has been an unaccountable and ineffective international bureaucracy that targets and threatens United States personnel as well as personnel of our allies and partners,” White House Press Secretary Kayleigh McEnany said in a statement.

-A senior Trump administration official, describing the order to reporters on a conference call, said the directive authorizes sanctions against any individual directly engaged in any effort by the ICC to investigate American personnel without U.S. consent.

-Reporting by Steve Holland, Humeyra Pamuk and Arshad Mohammed; Additional reporting by Idrees Ali, David Brunnstrom, Lisa Lambert and Sarah N. Lynch; Writing by Steve Holland and Arshad Mohammed; Editing by Howard Goller and Will Dunham
+Reporting by Steve Holland, Humeyra Pamuk and Arshad Mohammed; Additional reporting by Idrees Ali, David Brunnstrom, Lisa Lambert and Sarah N. Lynch in Washington and by Anthony Deutsch in Amsterdam; Writing by Steve Holland and Arshad Mohammed; Editing by Howard Goller, Will Dunham and Jonathan Oatis